 At Magnolia Endodontics, we aim to provide our patients with a first class experience.
 Our state of the art dental chairs are recognized as one of the most comfortable and ergonomic chairs in the field.
 To add to your comfort each room provides wall and ceiling-mounted TV monitors that not only stream satellite TV (HGTV, etc.) but also provide direct HDMI connections, allowing the doctor and patient to review pertinent dental information including digital x-rays, live video and 3D scans.

 We are always looking to improve our ability to treat teeth.
 It is extremely difficult to treat and clean what we can't see.
-With that in mind we are the first in the DFW area to utilize the "True Vision" 3D microscope.
+With that in mind we utilize the "True Vision" 3D microscope.
 This is a Zeiss dental microscope that sends the magnified image to a 50" 4k 3D television screen.
 The microscope GREATLY magnifies the tooth and the complex root canal anatomy inside.
 The microscope can magnify the tooth over 25 times (25x).
 This magnified image allows Dr. Struble to visualize tiny canals and spaces within, which improves his ability to find, clean and seal the canals.